-Within seven months of the end of the financial year, an Annual General Meeting of shareholders is convened to consider the annual consolidated financial statements, the directors' and auditor's report for the year, to decide on dividends recommended by the Board, to elect the directors and appoint the auditors.
+Save for the exceptional circumstances arising out of the legally sanctioned delays allowed in times of the current pandemic, within seven months of the end of the financial year, an Annual General Meeting of shareholders is convened to consider the annual consolidated financial statements, the directors' and auditor's report for the year, to decide on dividends recommended by the Board, to elect the directors and appoint the auditors.
 Prior to the commencement of the Annual General Meeting, a presentation is made to shareholders on the progress made and strategies adopted during the year in the light of prevailing market and economic conditions and the objectives set by the Board, and an assessment on future prospects is given.
 The Group's presence on the worldwide web (www.tridentestatesplc.com) contains a corporate information section.